 UK universities typically require students to pass three subjects at A-level, but you should check the entry requirements of the universities that you are considering.

-A-levels are offered by two main exam boards – Cambridge International Examinations (CIE) and Pearson Edexcel.
+A-levels are offered by two main exam boards – Cambridge Assessment International Education and Pearson Edexcel.
 If your school or college has a preferred exam board, you may not need to choose.

 Grades and marking

 Your exam results are graded on a scale from A* to E.

 Your exam results will be available for collection 14 days after the released date or post to you upon request.